-Our Employee Savings Investment Plan (Defined Contribution Plan) is an employee benefit plan under section 401(k) of the Code, which is offered to substantially all United States employees including the executive officers.
+We have not maintained a defined benefit retirement plan since 2020.
+We offer an Employee Savings Investment Plan (Defined Contribution Plan), an employee benefit plan under section 401(k) of the Code, to substantially all United States employees including our executive officers.
 The Defined Contribution Plan provides for a Company cash match at a rate of 100% of the contributions by each employee up to 3% of the employee's eligible compensation, and 50% of any additional contributions by the employee up to 5% of the employee's eligible compensation, subject to Code contribution limits.
-The amounts of the Company's cash match for the accounts of the executive officers in fiscal years 2021, 2022 and 2023 are listed in footnote (4) to the Summary Compensation Table, under the heading Defined Contribution Savings Plan Company Contributions.
+The amounts of the Company's cash match for the accounts of the executive officers in fiscal years 2022, 2023 and 2024 are listed in footnote (3) to the Summary Compensation Table, under the heading Defined Contribution Savings Plan Company Contributions.